0u812/pysemgen/docs/index.rst

 Semantic Annotations for Biological Models
 ====================================

+Is the module below?

 .. automodule:: doit
     :members:
     :undoc-members:

+Is the module above?

 This Python package is a `Py4J <https://www.py4j.org/>`_ wrapper for `SemGen <https://github.com/SemBioProcess/SemGen>`_, a package for annotating biological models with semantic information precisely describing the chemistry